Adil-Ansar/TheFoodZone/README.md

     npm run dev

 Usage
     Use Postman or similar tools to interact with the APIs.
     Refer to the Postman collection for available endpoints and their usage.

-License

-This project is licensed under the ISC License - see the LICENSE file for details.